arioso-collective/arioso_music_social/README.md

     - Making our code adhere more to SOLID principles
     - Help load the followers and following profiles to the main profile
 - **Aaron:**
+    - Connect Edit Profile to Database
+    - Support Image Uploads for User Photo
+    - Pull Data from User Posts to Populate Favorite Artist and Favorite Genres
+    - Convert Styling to Framework like Tailwind or Bootstrap
 - **Cameron:**
     - Add like button to posts
     - Add usernames to posts
     - Implement direct messaging among users
+    - Link UserNames on Posts/Comments to Profiles
 - **Sebastian:**
     - Work on fixing and polishing the post feed
     - Develop an algorithm for the post feed to best suit user needs